baneteasnow/baneteasnow.github.io/_pages/now.md

 ⁜ 2

-Belki De Biriyle Konuşmalısın (2022)
+Maybe You Should Talk To Someone (2022)
 <i> by </i> Lori Gottlieb